TRON-US/go-btfs/docs/config.md

 - `test`

-  Reduces external interference, useful for running ipfs in test environments.
+  Reduces external interference, useful for running btfs in test environments.
   Note that with these settings node won't be able to talk to the rest of the network without manual bootstrap.